The Count of Monte Cristo: English translations

 The House on the Allées de Meilhan, with the text restored to the end of the chapter called The Departure.

 In 1955, Collins published an updated version of the anonymous translation which cut several passages, including a whole chapter entitled The Past, and renamed others.
 This abridgment was republished by many Collins imprints and other publishers including the Modern Library, Vintage, and the 1998 Oxford World's Classics edition (later editions restored the text).
 In 2008 Oxford released a revised edition with translation by David Coward.
 The 2009 Everyman's Library edition reprints the original anonymous English translation that first appeared in 1846, with revisions by Peter Washington and an introduction by Umberto Eco.

 In 1996, Penguin Classics published a new translation by Robin Buss.
 Buss' translation updated the language, making the text more accessible to modern readers, and restored content that was modified in the 1846 translation because of Victorian English social restrictions (for example, references to Eugénie's lesbian traits and behavior) to reflect Dumas' original version.

 In addition to the above, there have also been many abridged translations such as an 1892 edition published by F.M.
 Lupton, translated by Henry L. Williams (this translation was also released by M.J.
 Ivers in 1892 with Williams using the pseudonym of Professor William Thiese).
 A more recent abridgment is the translation by Lowell Bair for Bantam Classics in 1956.

 Many abridged translations omit the Count's enthusiasm for hashish.
 When serving a hashish jam to the young Frenchman Franz d'Épinay, the Count (calling himself Sinbad the Sailor), calls it, "nothing less than the ambrosia which Hebe served at the table of Jupiter".
 When he arrives in Paris, the Count brandishes an emerald box in which he carries small green pills compounded of hashish and opium which he uses for sleeplessness.
 (Source: Chapters 31, 32, 38, 40, 53 & 77 in the 117-chapter unabridged Pocket Books edition.)
 Dumas was a member of the Club des Hashischins.

-In June 2017, Manga Classics, an imprint of UDON Entertainment, published The Count of Monte Cristo as a faithfully adapted Manga edition of the classic novel.
+In June 2017, Manga Classics, an imprint of UDON Entertainment, published The Count of Monte Cristo as a faithfully adapted manga.